Find out how EU traders can claim relief from duty on goods temporarily exported for processing or repair in a non-EU

 How to use the SAD form C88 declaration for export

-It’s also possible to request a tariff classification using the electronic Binding Tariff Information (eBTI) which is accessed via the Government Gateway.
+It’s also possible to request a tariff classification using the electronic Binding Tariff Information (eBTI).

 Your SAD form must contain specific information, including the following:

 - box 31 should contain clear indicating marks identifying your goods - if not, this could lead to your goods not being allowed re-entry into the UK under OPR - this information is very important if you’re using authorisation by declaration

 - in box 37 for normal community goods, give the correct customs procedure code

 - give your OPR authorisation number in box 44 - if you’re also using inward processing, this number must also be entered

 How to present evidence of export for OPR goods